ibm-mas/ansible-devops/ibm/mas_devops/roles/cos_attachments_config/README.md

 cos
 ===

-This role provides extends support for Configuring IBM Cloud Object Storage for Manage application attachments.
+This role extends support for Configuring IBM Cloud Object Storage for **Manage** application attachments.

-You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage information to use as storage for Manage application attachments
+You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage information to use it as storage for Manage application attachments

 Role Variables
 --------------